-If things go without a hitch NASA announced that its new Space Launch System could take its first manned test flight in 2017.
+If things go without a hitch, NASA said its newly unveiled Space Launch System could take its first manned test flight in 2017.

-The new design looks a lot like the Apollo era rockets that took American astronauts to the moon, but NASA said the new spacecraft is much more powerful than any other rocket they've made before and could set up astronauts for deep space exploration.
-The SLS will be NASA's first exploration-calss vehicle since the Saturn V took astronauts to the moon.
+The new rocket design looks a lot like the Apollo era rockets that took American astronauts to the moon, but NASA said the new rocket is much more powerful than any other rocket they've made before and in conjunction with the Orion Multi-Purpose Crew Vehicle, already in development, it could set up astronauts for deep space exploration.
+The SLS will be NASA's first exploration-class vehicle since the Saturn V took astronauts to the moon.

 According to the AP, Nelson put the cost of the program at $18 billion over the next five years.